While on a road trip this Abandoned Dream Mansion was one of the locations we visited! It turned out to be pretty awesome!

 Back in September while on a road trip with Zenning with Zay, we decided to stop at a location I had my eye on for quite some time.
 I had wanted to visit this mansion for a long time but it is located in such a strange area that I never felt like making the detour to visit it.
 After all, we had no information about it & it would suck to make the journey only to fail.
 This time being so close we decided why the heck not!

-This dream mansion is situated roughly 100 feet off a main road & up a hill over looking a large river.
+This Abandoned Dream Mansion is situated roughly 100 feet off a main road & up a hill over looking a large river.
 The sprawling property has many mature trees which makes it a perfect setting for this Tudor inspired home.

 To the side is a large inground swimming pool with patterned concrete layed on a fourty five degree angle.
 That really added a touch of class to it!
 There was also a large pool house that likely doubled as some sort of workshop or studio based on the number of electrical out or even possibly a man cave!

 On the side with the pool there is a large enclosed sunroom directly off a massive living room with wall to wall windows & a fireplace in the middle.
 These areas would be amazing for any season as ample sunlight would come in & during our visit the sun was beginning to drop allowing the sun to pour in!

 While in the sunroom I spotted some things on the floor that seemed out of place.
 Upon closer inspection I discovered the mystery objects were actually dead bats!
 I actually came across around a half dozen dead bats in this house which was quite surprising as the usual dead animals I find are raccoons, birds & cats.
 These bats didn't seem like they had been there that long...maybe the were just sleeping!